freddy38510/quasar-app-extension-ssg/README.md

 Default: `[]`

-An `Array` of `Strings` for routes to be generated.
+A list of routes to generate the corresponding pages.

-> Note: As of quasar-app-extension-ssg [v2.0.0](https://github.com/freddy38510/quasar-app-extension-ssg/compare/v1.2.0...v2.0.0) this option is no longer necessary thanks to the crawler feature and the ability to include static routes from the router using `ssg.includeStaticRoutes` option.
+> Note: As of quasar-app-extension-ssg [v2.0.0](https://github.com/freddy38510/quasar-app-extension-ssg/compare/v1.2.0...v2.0.0) this option is optionnal due to the crawler feature and the ability to include static routes from the app's router using the `ssg.includeStaticRoutes` option.
 >
-> If have unlinked pages (such as secret pages) and you would like these to also be generated then you can use the ssg.routes property.
+> If the app has unlinked pages (such as secret pages) and these also need to be generated, the `ssg.routes` property can be used.

 Example: